-A significant portion of the funding for the College is received through state aid budget allocations, which are driven by budget full time equivalent student attendance hours (FTE).
+Like so many of the colleges within the system, Craven Community College has experienced an enrollment decline largely due to the COVID-19 pandemic but remains positioned to meet financial demands in the upcoming fiscal year.
+A significant portion of the funding for the College is received through state aid budget allocations, which are driven by budget FTE.
 Budget FTE is calculated based on the higher of the prior year's enrollment or the average of the prior two years.
-Recent impacts to the calculation of budget FTE are the inclusion of summer term funding (effective Summer 2014, G.S.
-115D-5(v) authorized colleges to earn budget FTE for all courses during summer term, except those offered on a self-supporting basis) and the change in the definition of FTE as 512 student hours in membership in the NC State Board of Community College Code (1G SBCCC 100.1(5)) to address the short-term workforce training parity issue which was incorporated into 2018-19 budget FTE.
+Recent impacts to the calculation of budget FTE includes the change in the definition of FTE to 512 student hours in membership in the NC State Board of Community College Code (1G SBCCC 100.1(5)) to address the short-term workforce training parity issue which was incorporated into 2018-19 budget FTE.